-I'm a 20-something from Atlanta, living in Virginia Beach.
+I'm a 20-something living in Atlanta.
 Cuddlefist is a collection of things that I find, photograph, or write.
-You can find more about me at my About.me page.

 One of the things I did at a previous job was to catalogue Europe’s biomass plants.
 Many time I could figure out where they sourced their biomass (read: wood for burning): the US.
 (Most of it ships out of Norfolk.)
 Ben Adler at Grist wrote an article about it:

 In March 2007, the E.U. adopted climate and energy goals for 2010 to 2020.
 The 27 member countries set a goal of reducing carbon emissions 20 percent by 2020 and increasing renewables to 20 percent of their energy portfolio.
 Unfortunately, they underestimated the carbon intensity of burning wood (a.k.a. “biomass”) for electricity, and they categorized wood as a renewable fuel.

 The result: E.U. countries with smaller renewable sectors turned to wood to replace coal.
 Governments provided incentives for energy utilities to make that switch.
 Now, with a bunch of new European wood-burning power plants having come online, Europeans need wood to feed the beast.
 But most European countries don’t have a lot of available forest left to cut down.
 So they’re importing our forests, especially from the South.